DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 Metadata is all around us. . .from Mp3 players, to nutrition labels, to library card catalogues.
 For example, a card catalogue tell us more information than just the title of the book, they also tells the user:
-		Who is the author?
+- Who is the author?
-		Who published the book?
+- Who published the book?
-		What subject area does the book fall in?
+- What subject area does the book fall in?
-		And finally, where is it located in the library?
+- And finally, where is it located in the library?

 Another example of metadata that we see in our daily lives is the nutrition and ingredient information on food labels.
 Nutrition labels answer questions such as:
-		What ingredients were used?
+- What ingredients were used?
-		Who made the food?
+- Who made the food?
-		How many calories per serving?
+- How many calories per serving?
-		How many servings in the can?
+- How many servings in the can?
-		What percentage of daily vitamins are in each serving?
+- What percentage of daily vitamins are in each serving?

 ---

 # Metadata: What are they good for?

-USGS Groundwater Image
+.one-third[USGS Groundwater Image

 Metadata: captures information
+]

-USGS Web Site Image
+.one-third[USGS Web Site Image

 USGS Science Data Catalog: enabling discovery
+]

-DataONE Search Image
+.one-third[DataONE Search Image

 DataONE: enables exchange
+]

 ???